SumanthAppala/Vehicle_Identification_System/README.md

 - Used to perform object detection to detect and localise cars, as well as licence plates, using custom trained weights

 CLIP:
-- Is a Vision Transformer that finds similarities between image text pairs.
+- Is a Vision Transformer based VLM (Vision Language Model) that finds similarities between image text pairs.
 - Used to perform image classification on the detected cards, to identify their brands.

 EasyOCR: